-This document will take you through the process of installing the Navigation 2 binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.
+This document will take you through the process of installing the Nav2 binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.

 See the Build and Install for other situations such as building from source or working with other types of robots.